brandur/sorg/content/drafts/redis-streams.md

 The article is sober enough to point out that this design is nothing new: we've been using logs in various forms in computer science for decades.
-Journaling file systems use the idea for data correctness.
-Databases use it with ideas like the write-ahead log (WAL) in Postgres as they stream changes to their read replicas.
+[Journaling file systems][journalfs] use the idea to protect data against corruption.
+Databases use it with ideas like the [write-ahead log (WAL)][wal] in Postgres as they stream changes to their read replicas.

 !fig src="/assets/redis-streams/unified-log.svg" caption="The unified log: a producer emits to the stream and consumers read from it."